Sharks (rugby union): United Rugby Championship and EPCR

 The Sharks entered the United Rugby Championship in the 2021–2022 season and played their first official URC game against Munster in Ireland on 25 September 2021.
 Previously, due to COVID-19 pandemic effecting international travel the Sharks participated in the Pro14 Rainbow Cup, marking their first appearance in European rugby competitions.
 The South African sides competed in the 'Rainbow Cup SA', finishing second.
 Their 2021–22 was a strong campaign, finishing 5th in the regular season standings.
 They were narrowly eliminated in the quarter-finals by the Bulls, who secured victory with a drop goal in added time.
 Despite the loss, the season was considered a moderate success, especially as the Sharks secured qualification for the Champions Cup for the first time.

 The 2022–2023 season was more mixed.
 Domestically, the Sharks finished 8th and were comfortably beaten by Leinster in the URC quarter-finals.

 Poor early season form lead to the dismissal of head coach Sean Everitt, with Director of Rugby Neil Powell stepping in for the remainder of the season.
 Although an 8th-place finish would ordinarily ensure Champions Cup qualification, URC regulations give automatic qualification to each of the four regional shield winners.
 Cardiff, winners of the Welsh Shield despite finishing below the Sharks on the overall table, claimed the final Champions Cup spot.
 As a result, the Sharks were relegated to the EPCR Challenge Cup for the following season.
 In their inaugural Champions Cup campaign, however, the Sharks performed well—finishing third in Pool A after winning three out of four pool matches.
 They defeated Munster comfortably in the Round of 16 before a heavy quarter-final defeat to Toulouse.

 The 2023–2024 season marked a downturn in domestic form.
 The season began with John Plumtree being appointed as Head Coach.
 The Sharks finished 14th in the URC with just four wins.
 With URC hopes fading, the team shifted its focus to the EPCR Challenge Cup, where they ultimately found success—defeating Gloucester in the final to secure their first European title.
 The win granted them automatic qualification for the 2024–2025 Champions Cup.

 In 2024–2025 season, the Sharks rebounded in the URC, finishing 3rd and hosting a quarter-final in Durban.
-They defeated Munster in a dramatic match that went to extra time and penalties after a 24–24 draw, setting up a semi-final with the Bulls (rugby union) at Loftus, which they lost 25-13.
+They defeated Munster in a dramatic match that went to extra time and penalties after a 24–24 draw, setting up a semi-final with the Bulls at Loftus, which they lost 25–13.
 However, their European campaign was less successful: they won only one of four Champions Cup pool games and were demoted to the Challenge Cup Round of 16, where they were comprehensively beaten by eventual finalists Lyon.